Using the Google Calendar App

 11 Notes – Scroll down to find a field where you can add any notes that you would like to keep about the meeting or event.
 This could be agenda items, location details and more.

-Using Siri to Create and View Events
+Using Google Assistant to Create and View Events

 You can use the Google Assistant to quickly add events and reminders to your calendar.
 The process is quick, easy and highly recommended as a way of creating Calendar items.